PWR 2CA: Social Media, Community, and Communication: Networked Rhetoric

-Do you tweet daily?
-Snap your life?
-Have an Instagram account?
-Do you frequent reddit?
-Read online fan fiction?
-You probably answered “yes,” to one of these questions; according to a 2015 study, 24% of people under 20 are online “almost constantly,” and 71% participate in more than one social media platform.* Scholars call these online forms participatory media, that is, types of media in which readers do more than just passively absorb content: they create, curate, collaborate, and participate in creating experiences and community online.
-And, as you probably know from your own social media usage, increasingly digital networks push the boundaries of basic social interaction past entertainment to function as sites for marketing, self- and brand-promotion, knowledge-sharing and -making, and advocating for social/political change.
+Scholars call these online forms participatory media, that is, types of media in which readers do more than just passively absorb content: they create, curate, collaborate, and participate in creating experiences and community online.
+And, as you probably know from your own social media usage, increasingly digital networks push the boundaries of basic social interaction past entertainment to function as sites for marketing, identity creation, self- and brand-promotion, knowledge-sharing and -making, finding and building community, and social/political activism.

-(5-minute live oral presentation; written text of 900-1200 words) For this assignment, you'll propose a research project that investigates a specific aspect of social networks or participatory culture (i.e., crowdgaming; Facebook, facial recognition, and privacy; kickstarter culture; brand endorsement on social media; user-created content in online gaming; meme culture; Brogrammer culture or women in tech fields).
+(5-minute live oral presentation; written text of 900-1200 words) For this assignment, you'll propose a research project that investigates a specific aspect of social networks or digital culture.
 You'll compose your proposal in both written and oral form to develop an understanding of how changes in medium affect the delivery of an argument.

 Written Research-Based Argument